- Sources for Gemeinfechten, or “common fencing”

 German Longsword Study Guide

-For more information about where we get our information about reconstructing the practice of longsword fencing, the AHA German Longsword Study Guide is a helpful little book, co-authored by the instructor!
+For more information about where we get our information about reconstructing the practice of longsword fencing, the AHA German Longsword Study Guide is a helpful little book, co-authored by the chief instructor!
 It is available to purchase through the club.